White Paper — Data Compression for Low Energy IoT Connectivity

 Product Family

-A family of silicon IP cores for GZIP/ZLIB/Deflate lossless compression and decompression.
-The IP cores of the family are highly configurable to allow fine-tuning of its compression efficiency, throughput, size and latency to match the requirements ...
+A family of silicon IP cores for GZIP/ZLIB/Deflate lossless compression and decompression, as well as a LZ4/Snappy decompression core.
+The IP cores of the family are highly configurable to allow fine-tuning of its compression efficiency, throughput ...

 Tags